byjamie/GPA-calculator/README.md

 # GPA Calculator

-This is a GPA calculator app I made as a school project for my Mobile Apps Development Module.
+A GPA calculator I made with Flutter as a school project for my Mobile Apps Development module.

-The app was made in Flutter and Dart.